FAQ: IRS Form 1099-R

 If a change in address is needed, you will need to submit a Personal Information Change Form or update your personal information on My Account.

-Note: NHRS does not issue a Form 1099-R to annuitants receiving an Accidental (job-related) Disability pension, as this benefit is tax-exempt.
+Note: NHRS does not issue a Form 1099-R to annuitants receiving an Accidental (job-related) Disability pension, as this benefit is tax-exempt, unless the retiree is also eligible for a supplemental disability retirement allowance pursuant to RSA 100-A:6, II(d), which is taxable.

 NHRS cannot fax copies of the Form 1099-R to individuals or tax preparers.